therooler/pennylane-qllh/README.md

 # Penny Lane and the Quantum Log-Likelihood

-A quantum machine learning framework for minimizing the quantum log-likelihood.
+The code in this repository is a quantum machine learning framework for minimizing the quantum log-likelihood.
 In line with Penny Lane, Strawberry Fields and Blackbird, the working title for this framework is Rocky Raccoon.

 The core idea of this project can be summarized as follows: As opposed to learning a classical model probability density,